 If you’re reading this, you probably have some money grit of your own: something has compelled you to seek help healing your relationship with money.
 I invite you to examine your life and see how you’ve demonstrated money grit.
 What outcomes have you continued to pursue, no matter how difficult the circumstances?
 What obstacles have you overcome in order to get to where you are now?
 What kept you going?

 I do believe it is possible to develop money grit, but I think it’s difficult to do so alone.
-If you want support in your journey towards Financial Recovery, check out my book, Financial Recovery: Developing a Healthy Relationship With Money, and browse our list of Certified Financial Recovery Counselors.
+If you want support in your journey towards Financial Recovery, check out my book, Financial Recovery: Developing a Healthy Relationship With Money.